JMorgCode/personal-webpage/README.md

 3.) adding an nginx server that will route requests to either the react server or express server.

 4.)
 Now have 4 seperate containers / services: the client, express server, nginx server, and worker.
 Each one has been dockerized with a dev dockerfile for each.

+### Setting up multi-container app for production

+1.)
+Built out my images and pushed to docker hub